The Upper Lot, Springfield USA, between the StarWay to the Lower Lot and the Studio Tour entrance

 The Simpsons Ride is located in a high profile junction point between the Studio Tour and escalators to the Lower Lot.
 Couple this with a high profile entrance, and The Simpsons Ride often sees higher-than-average waits from midmorning on.
 It’s best to experience The Simpsons Ride early in the day or near the end of your stay when guests have moved on to other attractions.
 Expect a 15-30 minute wait on slow days, 30-60 minute waits on moderate days, and 60-80 minute waits on busy days.

-In addition to two preshows, classic and newly created clips of Simpsons animation plays throughout the outdoor shaded queue.
+In addition to two preshows, clips of Simpsons animation plays throughout the outdoor shaded queue.

 Length of Experience